airboxlab/hopes/doc/source/overview/index.rst

 Among other general considerations, there are two assumptions that must be satisfied to use importance sampling:

-- *coverage*: the behavior policy must have a non-zero probability of taking all the actions that the evaluation policy could take.
+- **Coverage**: the behavior policy must have a non-zero probability of taking all the actions that the evaluation policy could take, in other words :math:`\pi_e(a, s) > 0 \implies \pi_b(a, s) > 0`.
 In Hopes, deterministic policies are made slightly stochastic by ensuring a small probability of taking all the actions.
   This regularization avoids numerical issues when computing the importance weights (division by zero), but has impact on variance (may increase) and bias (estimator is no longer unbiased).
   Note also that not all estimators require the behavior policy to cover all the actions of the evaluation policy, for instance
   Direct Method (DM) fits a model of the Q function and uses it to estimate the value of the policy.
-- *positivity*: the rewards must be non-negative to be able to compute a lower bound estimate of the target policy.
-In Hopes, you'll find a way to rescale the rewards to make them positive (using MinMaxScaler).
+- **Positivity**: the rewards must be non-negative to be able to compute a lower bound estimate of the target policy.
+In Hopes, you'll find a way to rescale the rewards to make them positive (using `MinMaxScaler`).

 References
 ----------